kvernon/realty-investor-timeline/README.md

 ## Needed things

 - Mortgage calc ✔
-- Hard Money Loan calc
 - Rent amount ✔
-- Cash flow
+- Cash flow ✔
 - Equity (simple) ✔

-## Future: Need a simple version, which allows for fast calcs
+- TODO: Hard Money Loan calc ✋
+  - What would the transition look like in code?
+- TODO: Cash flow ramp (0 - 3 months depending on rehab, conventional, or existing tenant)
+  - Transition would be around Hard Money vs Conventional